Summary of Product Characteristics Updated 29-Oct-2021 | Brown & Burk UK Ltd

 Note: In cases of beta-haemolytic streptococcal infection, treatment with Clindamycin should continue for at least 10 days to diminish the likelihood of subsequent rheumatic fever or glomerulonephritis.

 Method of administration

 Oral.
-Clindamycin Capsules should always be taken with a full glass of water.
-Absorption of Clindamycin is not appreciably modified by the presence of food.
+Clindamycin capsules should always be taken with a full glass of water.
+Absorption of Clindamycin capsules is not appreciably modified by the presence of food.

 Clindamycin capsules is contra-indicated in patients previously found to be sensitive to clindamycin, lincomycin or to any of the excipients listed in section 6.1.

 Severe hypersensitivity reactions, including severe skin reactions such as drug reaction with eosinophilia and systemic symptoms (DRESS), Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and acute generalised exanthematous pustulosis (AGEP) have been reported in patients receiving clindamycin therapy.
 If a hypersensitivity or severe skin reaction occurs, clindamycin should be discontinued and appropriate therapy should be initiated (see sections 4.3 and 4.8).

 Clindamycin capsules should only be used in the treatment of serious infections.
 In considering the use of the product, the practitioner should bear in mind the type of infection and the potential hazard of the diarrhoea which may develop, since cases of colitis have been reported during, or even two or three weeks following, the administration of clindamycin.